Faculty and Staff

 Joe Steinberger, Development and Enrollment Manager

-A native of San Diego, Joe has worked in fundraising for the past five years.
+A native of San Diego, Joe has worked in fundraising for the past six years.
 Most recently, he was the fundraising director for the Yes on 62 statewide ballot initiative campaign in California and was the Development Associate for Death Penalty Focus in San Francisco.
 Prior to that he worked in politics, raising money for local, statewide and federal elected officials.
 Joe received his B.A. in Communications from the University of California, San Diego.